markoboreta/BSc-Thesis/README.md

 ### Created by **Marko Boreta**

-Welcome to the repository of my **Thesis Web App**!
-This project is a web application built using **Flask** and **jQuery**, and it leverages **Machine Learning Models** for various functionalities.
+Welcome to the repository of my **Fake News Detector Web App**!
+This project is a web application built using **Flask** and **jQuery**, and it leverages **Machine Learning Models** for fake news detction.
 The training and data analysis methodologies are documented in the notebooks available in the `training` folder.

 🚀 The app uses **Docker** to run containers as part of a microservice architecture with **Docker Compose**.